RKelln/auto_video/README.md

 # Auto video

-A very simple prototype python script that can create a video from a structure of folders and/or text file containing a list of media.
+A very simple python script that can create a video from a structure of folders and/or text file containing a list of media.
 Each image or video incorporated is preceded by a title containing the artist/author and the title of the work.
-Intended for use for looping videos of art exhibitions.
+Intended for use for creating looping videos of art for exhibitions.

 ## Install